What Is Goodman Theory?

 N(Unitless): Factor of safety.

-- Without Safety Factor: In this calculation option of Goodman theory, factor of safety is not considered.
+- Without Safety Factor: In this calculation option of Goodman theory, a factor of safety is not considered.

 How To Use Goodman Theory Calculator?